christinesutcliffe/christinesutcliffe/README.md

 ## Hi there 👋

 I work at the intersection of music, art, and technology.
-I leverage digital tools and my knowledge of computer science and the arts to bring music, art, and key cultural moments to new audiences. 🎧  <br>
+I leverage digital tools and my knowledge of computer science and the arts to bring music, art, audio, and key cultural moments to new audiences. 🎧  <br>

 🌱 I’m currently learning about interactivity & music in podcasting as a Master's student at the University of Oxford.
 <br><br>